 Def Leppard, Kickin' Habits & Eating Glass

-In case you haven't heard, Def Leppard has a new album called Diamond Star Halos, and you can get a couple of tracks now; the remainder of the album drops on May 27th.
-This is the band's twelfth full-length album, and the two tracks that are available now--"Kick" and "Take What You Want"are fantastic!
-The guys have shown that they're still at the top of their game.
+In case you haven't heard, Def Leppard has a newer album called Diamond Star Halos, which is the band's twelfth full-length album and demonstrates that they're still at the top of their game.

 I was listening to DJ Tommy London on SXM's Hair Nation (channel 39 on the dial), and he even said something like this (I'm paraphrasing--this is not a completely accurate quote), "I'm not just saying this because I'm a fan of the band and I'm a DJ on Hair Nation, but this album is incredible and is as good as Pyromania."
 And there you have it.
 If Tommy London said it, it's gospel.

 Def Leppard's tune "Kick" is very catchy, with one verse that goes like this:

 And that's the tricky thing about addiction--we can try to run away, but that octopus with its long-reaching tentacles keeps dragging us back in.
 As human beings, we can become addicted to anything.
 As a retired registered nurse (and current music addict), I know this, but I decided to do a little research to see what exactly humans are addicted to in modern-day society.

 And here's the list in rank order (most prevalent to least):

 Also during my search, I found some unusual information that I can't resist sharing with you.
 The article is titled "Eight Everyday Things People Are Addicted To" and the list is:

 Spicy and Salty Snacks